-Using a 250-m grid spacing for this type of study is interesting for many reasons.
-First, the surface heterogeneity is represented with very high accuracy and precision, therefore local processes of the urban heat island can be parametrized and resolved.
-A study from Leroyer et al. (2022) with a similar setup at 250-m horizontal resolution has proven better results than the 2.5km operational analysis for 2-m temperature, dewpoint, winds and precipitation in summertime in Toronto (41).
-Precipitation patterns showed more details and have the potential to represent processes that cannot be resolved with the 2.5-km resolution (41).
-However, NWP experiments at hectometric horizontal resolution are still experimental and further studies are necessary to understand how they represent processes.
+(2022) with a similar setup at 250-m horizontal resolution has proven better results than the 2.5-km operational analysis for 2-m temperature, dewpoint, winds and precipitation in summertime in Toronto (39).
+Precipitation patterns showed more details and have the potential to represent processes that cannot be resolved with the 2.5-km resolution (39).
+However, NWP experiments at hectometric horizontal resolution are still experimental and further studies are necessary to strengthen their applicability.

-555 4.1.1 Surface variables
+4.1 Surface variables

-556 The results presented in the study for 2-m temperature, dew point and thermal comfort 557 agree with the existing literature.
-The NOURB experiment, in which all urban areas are replaced 558 by low vegetation, highlights the intensity of the urban-induced modifications to local 559 microclimate.
-The 2-m air temperature is greatly decreased especially at night, where differences 560 with the CTL experiment reach 4-5°C. The simulated anomalies are consistent with the difference 561 in temperature between the urban station (McTavish, WTA) and the rural stations of Mirabel 562 (YMX) to the west and Saint Hubert (YHU) to the east.
-Available observations show about the 563 same maximum daily temperature between the urban station and the rural stations, but a 5°C 564 difference in minimum temperature.
-This decrease in temperature is well documented and the 565 urban processes are well understood (5).
-The added vegetation also has the effect of adding 566 moisture in the air due to evapotranspiration, but, overall, the thermal comfort is improved in the 567 NOURB experiment on average around 2-4°C, and around 1°C during the day on average.
-568 However, a notable spatial variability in the heat index anomalies is simulated over the island of 569 Montreal, with larger differences over dense urban areas (4-6°C) and negligible effects over 570 existing large parks.
-Therefore, mitigating the effect of the UHI will lead to a remarkable increase 571 in human comfort for the population living in the city.
+The results presented in the study for 2-m temperature, dew point and thermal comfort agree with the existing literature.
+The NOURB experiment, in which all urban areas are replaced by low vegetation, highlights the intensity of the urban-induced modifications to local microclimate.
+The 2-m air temperature is greatly decreased especially at night, where differences with the CTL experiment reach 4-5°C. The simulated anomalies are consistent with the difference in temperature between the urban station (McTavish, WTA) and the rural stations of Mirabel (YMX) to the west and Saint Hubert (YHU) to the east.
+Available observations show about the same maximum daily temperature between the urban station and the rural stations, but a 5°C difference in minimum temperature.
+This decrease in temperature is well documented and the urban processes are well understood [5].
+The added vegetation also has the effect of adding moisture in the air due to evapotranspiration, but, overall, the thermal comfort is improved in the NOURB experiment on average around $2-4^{\circ}$ C, and around 1° C during the day on average.
+However, a notable spatial variability in the heat index anomalies is simulated over the island of Montreal, with larger differences over dense urban areas (4-6°C) and negligible effects over existing large parks.
+Therefore, mitigating the effect of the UHI will lead to a remarkable increase in human comfort for the population living in the city.

-572 In our study, we perform two mitigation scenarios, 1) increasing the urban surface's albedo 573 (ALB) and 2) adding low vegetation at the street level (VEG).
-The increased albedo experiment 574 shows a reduction of surface air temperature peaking during the afternoon, while nighttime

-575 temperature modification is negligible.
-According to literature, peak decrease of temperature due 576 happens when sun radiation is maximal.
-At night, the air temperature is expected to be decreased in the ALB experiment compared to CTL, since there is less heating of the surface during the day 577 578 (50).
-Our results show this behavior, although the difference in temperature reaches almost zero 579 as the end of the night.
-Our results show a slight increase of moisture during daytime at night in 580 the ALB experiment, possibly due to an indirect effect on condensation.
-Overall, this strategy 581 increases thermal comfort by 0.5-1°C during the day.
-There are many ways to calculate the 582 thermal comfort.
-In this study, the NWS heat index is used, which takes into consideration 583 temperature and humidity.
-Some other comfort indices tend to also consider radiant exchanges 584 at the street-level and winds, and studies have shown that increasing the ground-level albedo 585 tend to decrease pedestrian comfort due to increased reflection (14,18,19).
-No detailed analysis 586 of the comfort was conducted in this study as it was not our main focus, therefore results on 587 comfort changes for the ALB experiment have to be interpreted carefully.
-The NWS heat index is 588 still a good indicator of comfort and is widely used at meteorological offices.
+In our study, we perform two mitigation scenarios, 1) increasing the urban surface's albedo (ALB) and 2) adding low vegetation at the street level (VEG).
+The increased albedo experiment shows a reduction of surface air temperature peaking during the afternoon, while nighttime temperature modification is negligible.
+According to literature, peak decrease of temperature due happens when sun radiation is maximal.
+At night, the air temperature is expected to be decreased in the ALB experiment compared to CTL, since there is less heating of the surface during the day [49].
+Our results show this behavior, although the difference in temperature reaches almost zero as the end of the night.
+Our results show a slight increase of moisture during daytime in the ALB experiment, possibly due to an indirect effect on condensation.
+Overall, this strategy increases thermal comfort by 0.5-1°C during the day.
+There are many ways to calculate the thermal comfort.
+In this study, the NWS heat index is used, which takes into consideration temperature and humidity.
+Other comfort indices also consider radiative exchanges at the street-level and winds, and studies have shown that increasing the ground-level albedo tend to decrease pedestrian comfort due to increased reflection [14,16,17].
+No detailed analysis of the comfort was conducted as it is outside the scope of this study, therefore results on comfort changes for the ALB experiment must be interpreted carefully and are more representative of no-ground level albedo change.
+Further studies on the impact of mitigation scenarios on other comfort indices are necessary.